 - Next click on the “Start” button.
 This will begin the installation.
-After you’re in the installation process area, you will have to decide which domain you will want to install WordPress on.

 - Click the drop-down menu to pick the domain you plan on using for your site.
 If this is your first time using Bluehost, you’ll only have one option.